HasanZiyade/p2p-file-sharing/README.md

 # P2P File Sharing Application

 ## Overview
 This project is a peer-to-peer file sharing application built using Python and Tkinter.
-It allows users to share files over a network using a simple graphical user interface.
+It allows users to share files over a local network using a simple graphical user interface.
+By sarting nodes on devices in the network, a local peer-to-peer file sharing networking is set up.
+When sharing a file from one node, all nodes in the network will receive the file.

 ## Features
-- Start a P2P node
+- Start a P2P nodes on devices in the network
-- Select files to share
+- Select files to share to the netowrk
 - Send files to other nodes

 ## Requirements